 Ocean temperatures tend to be warmest in late summer and early fall, with bath like water temperatures in the 80s.
 The winter can dip down into 70s, which may mean a wetsuit for comfort, depending on how far north the excursion is.

-Mexico provides fantastic land activities such as hiking, ATV tours and ziplining.
+Mexico provides fantastic and adventurous land activities such as hiking, ATV tours and ziplining.
 The driest part of the year, which runs from November to April, is probably the best bet for these excursions.

 For those wanting to try the famous waves of the Mexican Riviera, summer is the best time to go.
 Ensenada, and Mazatlán are among the best cruise ports for this type of outing.